Captive Wildlife Frequently Asked Questions (FAQs)

 Yes.
 The CIDP is required of all new and renewal applicants for applications to possess Class I, Class II, Class III, venomous reptiles and/or reptiles of concern.

-• The information on Part A must be submitted with each initial or renewal application.
-The “Emergency Contact” requested on Part A must be someone other than the applicant.
+- The information on Part A must be submitted with each initial or renewal application (the Part A questions are included as part of the applications online).
+The “Emergency Contact” must be someone other than the applicant.

 All new applicants applying for the following must be inspected to ensure caging and facility requirements are met before a license will be issued: